- Main

 Collecting Social Proof from Scratch

 No testimonials yet?
-Offer the first batch (5–10 students) free or discounted access in exchange for a detailed review.
+Offer the first batch (5–10 students) free or discounted access in exchange for a detailed review and permission to use it on your landing page.
 After completion, ask for a video testimonial — it converts 2–3x better than text.
+Collect screenshots of student results: “before/after”, growth metrics, certificates.
+The more specific the proof — the higher the conversion.

 A/B Testing Your Landing Page

 Don’t guess — test.
-Three elements for your first A/B test: headline, CTA button, and pricing structure.
+Three elements for your first A/B test: headline (different outcome framings), CTA button (text and color), and pricing (two packages vs three).
 Minimum sample: 100 visitors per variant.
 Even improving conversion from 3% to 5% increases revenue by 67% with the same traffic.

 Step 4.
 Set a Price That Sells